-ID Mitigation PC-5.01 Contractor employees responsible for receipt and distribution of hazardous substances shall be trained in handling and transportation of dangerous goods, and WHMIS.
-PC-5.03 Erosion protection, sediment control and drainage management measures shall be put in place prior to construction.
-PC-5.04 Fire breaks shall be established a minimum of six meters around staging and work storage areas where there is a risk of fire.
-PC-5.05 Garbage and debris shall be stored in approved containers, sorted for recycling and disposed of at a licensed or approved waste disposal site.
-PC-5.06 Hazardous materials entering and hazardous wastes leaving the staging and work storage areas shall be inventoried and provided to Manitoba Hydro.
-PC-5.07 Hazardous materials shall be stored in accordance with provincial legislation, and provincial and national codes and standards.
-PC-5.08 Staging and work storage areas shall be located based on criteria that consider soils, topography, land form type, permafrost, wildlife habitat and other environmental factors.
-PC-5.10 Staging and work storage areas shall be located, constructed, operated and decommissioned in accordance with contact specifications and in accordance with the Rehabilitation and Vegetation Management Plan.
-PC-5.11 Once staging and work storage areas are no longer required, structures, equipment, materials, fences, etc. shall be dismantled and moved to storage or a new location.
-PC-5.12 Organic material, topsoil and sub-soil stripped during site preparation shall be stockpiled separately for later use in site rehabilitation.
-PC-5.13 Petroleum products shall only be stored, handled and dispensed in designated areas within staging and work storage areas in accordance with provincial legislation and guidelines.
+ID Mitigation PC-5.01 Contractor employees responsible for receipt and distribution of hazardous substances will be trained in handling and transportation of dangerous goods, and WHMIS.
+PC-5.03 Erosion protection, sediment control and drainage management measures will be put in place prior to construction.
+PC-5.04 Fire breaks will be established around staging and work storage areas in areas where there is a risk of fire.
+PC-5.05 Garbage and debris will be stored in approved containers, sorted for recycling and disposed of at a licensed or approved waste disposal site.
+PC-5.06 Hazardous substances entering and leaving the staging and work storage areas will be inventoried and accounted for.
+PC-5.07 Hazardous substances will be stored in accordance with provincial legislation, and provincial and national codes and standards.
+PC-5.08 Staging and work storage areas will be located based on criteria that consider soils, topography, land form type, permatrost, wildlife habitat and other environmental factors.
+PC-5.10 Staging and work storage areas will be located, constructed, operated and decommissioned in accordance DC F 11 with contact specifications.
+PC-5.11 Unce staging and work storage areas are no longer required, structures, equipment, materials, rences, etc. DC 5 12 Organic material, tonsoil and sub soil stripped during site proparation will be stockpiled separately for later 10-3.12 use in site rehabilitation PC-5.13 Petroleum products will only be stored, handled and dispensed in designated areas within staging and work storage areas in accordance with provincial legislation and guidelines.
 PC-5.14 Spill control and clean-up equipment to be located at designated areas within staging and work storage areas.
-PC-5.16 Vegetation control at marshalling yards shall be in accordance with Rehabilitation and Vegetation Management Plan.
-PC-5.17 Vehicle, machinery and equipment maintenance and repairs shall be carried out in designated areas within staging and work storage areas.
-PC-5.18 Hazardous waste substances, fuel containers and other materials shall be stored in approved containers and transported to licensed or approved waste disposal facilities by a licensed carrier.
-PC-5.19 Welding mats shall be used to minimize the risk of fire.
-PC-5.20 The Site Environmental Officer shall inspect rehabilitated staging and work storage areas in accordance with the site Rehabilitation and Vegetation Plan to assess the success of re-vegetation and to determine if additional rehabilitation is required.
+PC-5.15 Staging and work storage areas no longer required will be decommissioned and rehabilitated in accordance with the Rehabilitation and Vegetation Management Plan.
+PC-5.16 Vegetation control at marshalling yards will be in accordance with Rehabilitation and Vegetation Management Plan.
+PC-5.17 Vehicle, machinery and equipment maintenance and repairs will be carried out in designated areas within staging and work storage areas.
+PC-5.18 Waste hazardous substances, fuel containers and other materials will be stored in approved containers and transported to licensed or approved waste disposal facilities by a licensed carrier.
+PC-5.19 Welding mats will be used to minimize the risk of fire.
+PC-5.20 The Site Environmental Officer will inspect rehabilitated staging and work storage areas in accordance with the site Rehabilitation and Vegetation Plan to assess the success of re-vegetation and to determine if additional rehabilitation is required.